luisico/ansible-gitlab/README.md

 ======
 Install and configure GitLab Community Edition (CE) through the Omnibus package.

-This role adds the official gitlab repository, but leaves it disabled.
+This role adds the official repository, but leaves it disabled.

 Requirements
 ------------